 - Study feasibility and scientific validity are considered by several components of the HSPP, depending on the subject matter of the protocol.
-Protocols generally undergo a departmental review, unless the protocol may undergo reviews by additional committees as needed (i.e., IBC, CC-PRC , RSC review , etc.).
+Protocols may undergo reviews by additional committees as needed (i.e., IBC, CC-PRC, RSC review, CAPriCORN SC, etc.).

 - As applicable, the PI must submit registration of applicable drugs to the IDS.

-- When a funded protocol is submitted, coordination occurs between ORS and OPRS staff to match the approved research protocol(s) to the applicable grant application.
-OPRS records the PAF number corresponding to all protocols, with the exception of protocols with intramural, departmental funding or studies with no funding source.
-The ORS works in conjunction with OPRS to ensure that funding is released to PIs only after the match has occurred.
+- When a funded protocol is submitted, coordination occurs between CTO and/or ORS and OPRS staff to match the approved research protocol(s) to the applicable grant application or CTA.
+OPRS records the IP number corresponding to all protocols, with the exception of protocols with intramural, departmental funding or studies with no funding source.
+The CTO and ORS works in conjunction with OPRS to ensure that funding is released to PIs only after the match has occurred.